openstack-archive/sahara/doc/source/userdoc/features.rst

 Shared and protected resources support
 --------------------------------------

-Sahara allows you to create resources that can be shared across tenants and protected from modifications.
+Sahara allows you to create resources that can be shared across projects and protected from modifications.

 To provide this feature all sahara objects that can be accessed through